reza-mirjahanian/awesome-blockchain/Cosmos/Course D/Modules/Protobuf services.md

 gRPC-Gateway REST endpoints support external clients that may not wish to use gRPC.
 The Cosmos SDK provides a gRPC-gateway REST endpoint for each gRPC service.

+### Command-line commands

+Each module defines commands for a command-line interface (CLI).
+Commands related to a module are defined in a folder called `client/cli`.
+The CLI divides commands into two categories: transactions and queries.
+These are the same as those which you defined in `tx.go` and `query.go` respectively.

+Starting with Cosmos SDK v0.50, the `autocli.go` facility lets developers create CLI commands in a succinct descriptive way